 This is when Phlegm-Fluids clogs up the chest and hypochondriac regions, producing chest pain, cough and shortness of breath.

-Phlegm-Fluids in the hypochondrium is often treated with Shi Zao Tang, a herbal formula made of 4 herbs (including Kansui Roots - Gan Sui - as a key herb).
+/tcm-education-center/patterns/phlegm-fluids-in-the-hypochondrium is often treated with Shi Zao Tang, a herbal formula made of 4 herbs (including Kansui Roots - Gan Sui - as a key herb).
 Shi Zao Tang belongs to the category of "formulas that drive out excess water", which might be why it is often recommended for this pattern.
 Its main action as a formula is: "Purges and drives out Phlegm-Fluids".

 Source date: 220 AD